wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/new-interface.md

 wash validate
 ```

-Theese check the file against a predefined set of rules.
+These check the file against a predefined set of rules.
 The rules will be added to an improved over time.

 You can type `make` to generate the code and build the Rust library.